ProgrammerAsahi/ImageResize/README.md

 ![Use Docker Volume to mount files](./docimgs/Volume.jpg)

-As the chart above shows, the images & logs writing could be reflected in real time in your host machines project folder, which make this service become both achieveable & monitorable.
+As the chart above shows, the images & logs writing could reflect the run-time behaviors of this service, which make it become both achievable & monitorable.

 ### Project Files Overview
 1. Directories